harbour/core/contrib/hbmysql/readme.txt

 I'll try to update it as work on these classes goes by and I'll like to receive feedback and suggestions from users (if any :-))

-Excuse my poor english and happy selecting :-)
+Excuse my poor English and happy selecting :-)

 Maurilio Longo - <maurilio.longo@libero.it>